OverkillGuy/python-template/README.md

 ### Using the template

-Run cookiecutter with a URL to this repository.
+Run copier with a URL to this repository.
 This can be done by cloning the repository, or directly via repository URL on Github:

 ```shell